 Do you want to know how to cut a pomegranate?
 It’s my favorite winter fruit, so I’ve got you covered!
 I’m telling you the easiest and fastest way to learn how to cut pomegranate, step by step, right here, right now.

 And yes, it does occasionally leave a little juice behind on your cutting board and maybe even on your hands.
-But that’s never bothered me one bit, because this is what actually works.
+But that’s never bothered me one bit, because this method is what actually works.
+If you work carefully and know the easiest way to cut the fruit, then you can avoid those pomegranate juice stains on your clothes.

 Step by Step Method

 First, use a sharp paring knife and carefully slice the top of the pomegranate off.
-This is pretty much the only time you’ll see a little juice, because it’s likely a few seeds will get sliced.
-Worry not!
+This is pretty much the only time you’ll see a little juice, because it’s likely a few seeds will get sliced — but not to worry!

-Next, look at the open portion of the pomegranate and locate the white membranes which separate each segment (sort of like an orange has segments).
+Next, look at the open portion of the pomegranate and locate the each white membrane that separates the fruit into segments — sort of like an orange has segments.

-Use the paring knife to score (or partially cut through) the skin of the pomegranate, starting at the cut part of the pomegranate at the top and following the membrane all the way to the bottom.
+Use the paring knife to score, or partially cut through, the pomegranate skin.
+Then starting at the cut part of the pomegranate at the top, following the membrane all the way to the bottom.
 Repeat on each membrane until you’ve done them all.
 Most pomegranates have about 5-7.

 Set down the knife now, and hold the pomegranate over a bowl or cutting board.
 Use both hands to break apart the segments along the scored lines.
 This takes a little hand strength, but not much.
 Some seeds will fall out as you break it apart, so the bowl is helpful to catch them.

 Last, use your hands to flex and stretch each newly separated segment, carefully releasing the seeds.
 They should remove fairly easily.
-And guess what?
-You’re done!
+And that’s it — you’re done!

 Recipes using Pomegranate